JbytheC/JbytheC/RewardsDiscussion.md

 <br>

 **Directional Guidance:**
-This may be asked any number of ways and is likely to be a common type of question given our approach where rewards outcomes are not aligned to pre-determined definitions or categories.
+This may be asked any number of ways and is likely to be a common type of question given our approach where rewards outcomes are not aligned to pre-determined definitions or categories. <br>
-* Ensure your Hubber has a shared understanding of their level of impact for the past fiscal year.
+* Ensure your Hubber has a shared understanding of their level of impact for the past fiscal year. <br>
-* Reiterate that we deliver higher rewards for higher impact<br>
+* Reiterate that we deliver higher rewards for higher impact. <br>
 * Briefly highlight how they delivered impact against their priorities.
 Did they deliver on some or all?
 Are there areas where they could have had greater impact?<br>
 * Share examples of how they delivered impact against the 3 circles.
 In addition to individual contributions, how did they leverage the work of other and contribute to others success?<br>
 * Reference themes from feedback from peers.<br>